hashgraph/hedera-services/hedera-node/docs/proposals/block-stream-bucket-uploader.md

 ### BucketUploadManager

 The BucketUploadManager is responsible for coordinating block uploads to multiple cloud storage providers.
-It listens for block closure events and manages the asynchronous upload process, including metadata tracking and metrics collection.
+It listens for block closure events and manages the asynchronous upload process, including directory management and metrics collection.

 Key Implementation Details:
 - Implements BucketUploadListener interface to receive block closure notifications
 - Manages concurrent uploads to multiple cloud providers using an ExecutorService
-- Tracks upload status and metadata for each block
+- Manages block files by moving them to appropriate directories based on upload status:
+  - Successful uploads: moved to `/uploaded` directory
+  - Hash mismatches: moved to `/hashmismatch` directory
+  - Failed uploads: remain in original directory for retry
 - Performs hash validation to detect corrupted or incomplete uploads
-- Updates block metadata files to record upload status
 - Collects detailed metrics on upload operations including:
   - Success/failure counts per provider
   - Upload latency measurements